2017/02/05: La Union, El Salvador, to Potosi, Nicaragua

 The driver pointed out Meanguera del Golfo as we passed the disputed island now deemed to belong to El Salvador.
 As we approached a spit of Nicaraguan land, he paused …either as if he was unaware of the port’s location, or as if he was testing us.
 Chris pulled out his cell phone with gps capability, and directed him onward.
 Then a boatload of Nicaraguan border personnel pulled alongside, to inspect our documents and cargo.
 After over two hours of battering travel, we finally landed on a black sand beach.

 The volcanic sand was hot as blazes.
-We had bare feet to get out of the boat and move bikes and bags up the beach.
-Chris put shoes on with sandy feet, but I didn’t and I have never done such a fast high step to get to the immigration office.
+Our feet were bare to get out of the boat and move bikes and bags up the beach.
+Chris put shoes on with sandy feet, but I didn’t – and I have never done such a fast high step to get to the immigration office.
 I was yelping to get them to open the gate because it felt like walking on hot coals.
 When I got to the women’s toilet, the fastest way to cool my feet was to dip them into the toilet bowl, so I did.

 After filling in forms and paying a $12 entrance fee at immigration, we mounted bags onto the bikes.
 Our gear was inspected by a customs officer, first at the office and later at a gate, as we pushed our bikes up the concrete slab.
 To our surprised relief, we’d arrived unscathed, and we moved on to something like a motel, a simple place run by a cheerful pair of animal lovers who welcomed us.
 Chris carelessly parked his bike under the perching parrots, and realized his mistake when they saw what they did to his bike.